arunbaby0/arunbaby.com/_speech_tech/0055-neural-architecture-search-for-speech.md

 ## 20. Glossary of Terms for the Speech Professional

-*   **Alpha ($\alpha$):** The set of weights that determine the importance of each operation in a differentiable search space.
+* **Alpha (alpha):** The set of weights that determine the importance of each operation in a differentiable search space.
 * **Acoustic Front-end:** The initial part of a speech model that converts a raw waveform into a MEL spectrogram.
 * **Bilevel Optimization:** A mathematical structure for NAS where one optimization problem (architecture) contains another (weights).
 * **Causal Convolution:** A convolution that only looks at previous and current time steps, required for streaming speech models.
 * **Proxy Task:** A smaller, faster version of the training task used during the search phase to save time.
 * **Supernet:** A large neural network that contains every possible architecture variation in the search space.
 * **WER (Word Error Rate):** The primary metric for ASR accuracy.

 ---